wkumari/draft-chroboczek-intarea-v4-via-v6/draft-ietf-intarea-v4-via-v6.md

 using the OSI protocol suite.)

-This document focuses on the specific case of routing IPv4 packets through an IPv6 next-hop.
+This document focuses on the specific case of routing IPv4 packets through an IPv6 next hop.
 This case is particularly interesting, since it makes it possible to build networks that have no IPv4 addresses except at the edges and still provide IPv4 connectivity to edge hosts.
 In addition, since an IPv6 next hop can use a link-local address that is autonomously